JoeyBling/hexo-filter-image/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for creating a pull request to contribute to Yilia-plus code!
+Thank you for creating a pull request to contribute code!
 Before you open the request please answer the following questions to help it be more easily integrated.
 Please check the boxes "[ ]" with "[x]" when done too.
 -->

 ## Description